jolpica/jolpica-f1/docs/endpoints/pitstops.md

 [← Documentation Home](/docs/README.md)
 # Pitstops Standings

-Gets a given races list of pitstops in from earliest to latest `time` in which the pitstop occurred.
+Returns a given races list of pitstops, from earliest to latest `time` in which the pitstop occurred.

 **Note**: Data starts for the 2011 season.